giuliazanchi/open-documentation-academy/multipass/Linux.md

 Let’s launch an instance running Ubuntu 22.10 (“Kinetic Kudu”) by typing the command `multipass launch kinetic`

-Now we have an instance running which has been named randomly by Multipass, in my case it is called coherent-trumpetfish.
+Now we have an instance running which has been named randomly by Multipass, in my case it is called "coherent-trumpetfish".

 ```plain
 $ multipass launch kinetic